georgiyponomarev/my_quantori_project/README.md

 [command] -- execute python scripts (or run some linux commands, etc.)

-3. `python database_manager.py` to create a database and fill the tables.
+3. `python database_manager.py` -- create a database and fill the tables.
 Must be executed the first, after the start of the containers
 4. `python run.py [option] [parameters]`

-[option] must be one of the following: convert, plot, test, help
+`[option]` must be one of the following: `convert, plot, test, help`

-[parameters] are described in detail in ./app/doc/run_help.txt
+`[parameters]` are described in detail in `./app/doc/run_help.txt`

 5. `docker compose down` -- stop the containers